 C++ Constructors and Destructors Explained — With Real-World Patterns

-By the end of this article you'll understand not just how to write constructors and destructors, but why each type exists, when to reach for each one, how the RAII pattern uses them to make resource management automatic, and the exact mistakes that cause memory leaks and double-free crashes in real codebases.
-You'll be able to reason about object lifetime confidently — and that's what separates intermediate C++ developers from beginners.
+By the end of this article, you'll understand not just how to write constructors and destructors, but why each type exists, how the RAII pattern makes resource management automatic, and the exact mistakes that cause memory leaks and double-free crashes in production codebases.

 What Constructors Actually Do (and Why You Can't Skip Them)

 The most important thing to understand is that C++ guarantees the constructor runs before any code can use the object.
-This makes it impossible to accidentally use an uninitialised object — if construction succeeds, the object is ready.
-If it fails (for example, memory allocation inside the constructor throws), the object never exists in the first place.
-That's a powerful guarantee.
+This makes it impossible to accidentally use an uninitialised object.
+If construction fails (for example, a new allocation inside the constructor throws), the object never exists in the first place, ensuring you never have to deal with 'zombie' objects in half-broken states.

-C++ gives you several constructor types for different situations: the default constructor (no arguments), parameterised constructors (take arguments to set initial state), the copy constructor (creates a new object from an existing one), and the move constructor (transfers ownership from a temporary).
-Each exists because a different creation scenario has different performance and semantic needs.
-Reaching for the right one matters — especially when objects hold expensive resources like heap memory or file handles.
+C++ provides several constructor types: the default constructor (no arguments), parameterised constructors (custom state), the copy constructor (cloning), and the move constructor (ownership transfer).
+Reaching for the right one is a matter of performance—especially when objects hold expensive resources like heap memory or socket handles.

 A destructor is the mirror of a constructor.
 It runs automatically when an object's lifetime ends — when it goes out of scope on the stack, or when delete is called on a heap-allocated object.
 It has the same name as the class, prefixed with a tilde (~), takes no parameters, and returns nothing.
 You can only have one per class.